Sell-Side Research Independence in Theory and Practice: Analysts and Mortgage Traders Clash in 2007

 It's worth mentioning here how we handled conference calls and in-person meetings set up by salesmen.
 We would let the salesperson know what we were going to say if asked for our opinion on certain topics.
 Specifically, we would warn them if we had a negative opinion on something they were trying to sell.
 Most of the time, salespeople were happy for us to give negative opinions to their customers.
 Salespeople had similar incentives to ours: they got paid for selling securities, but they didn’t want to lose a customer by selling him a bad bond.
 The most productive salespeople were those with long-term, enduring relationships with their customers; this relationship was more important than any single sale.
 Proving to the customer that the salesperson had their back was a necessary part of cementing this long-term relationship.

 After Tom’s article was published, I told the UBS risk management folks that covered the mortgage business, “I hope you saw that article last night.
 It’s one of the most important things we’ve ever done.
 It showed that triple-B-minus subprime bonds are going to take losses.”
 He laughed at me.
 I said, “No, no. Please look at the article, do your own analysis, but this is an issue.”
-Throughout the subprime crisis, UBS’ risk management area was worthless.
+Throughout the subprime crisis, UBS’ risk management group was worthless.

 That incident occurred in February 2007 and from that point on, we became more and more negative on mortgage credit and increasingly at odds with the trading desk.
 Every few months, Tom updated and published his list of bonds in subprime indices he thought would default.
 He was the only sell-side analyst to do so.
 The focus of his research shifted away from finding good relative values among subprime bonds to warning investors to stay away from the whole sector.